SUSY_FLAVOR v2.5: a computational tool for FCNC and CP-violating processes in the MSSM: Summary and Outlook

 Besides complete routines for calculating the physical observables, \code{} v2 also provides an extensive library of parton-level Green's functions and Wilson coefficients of many effective quark and lepton operators (see Table~\ref{tab:green}).
 This set actually contains many more amplitudes than necessary to compute the quantities listed in Table~\ref{tab:proc}.
 These intermediate building blocks can be used by \code{} users to calculate observables related to additional processes, beyond those already fully implemented, by dressing appropriate combinations of available form factors in QCD corrections and hadronic matrix elements, without repeating tedious SUSY loop calculations.
 For instance, the form factors implemented in \code{} for the analysis of $B\ra X_s\gamma$ and $B_{d(s)}\to l^+ l^-$ decays~\cite{MIPORO,DRT} are sufficient to also calculate the $B\to K l^+ l^-$ decay rate.

 The \code{} library is an open project.
 We want to gradually add more features in future versions.
-In particular, we plan to: \begin{itemize} \item add more observables in the $B$-meson system, like the CP asymmetries in $B\to X_s \gamma$ decay, observables associated with $B\to K l^+ l^-$ decay and others. \item include quantities related to FCNCs in the top sector, like $t\to c X$ with $X=\gamma, Z, g, H$, in order to probe the flavor violation in up-squark mass matrices that are weakly constrained at the moment. \item include the effects of massive neutrinos. \end{itemize}
+In particular, we plan to: \begin{itemize} \item add more observables in the $B$-meson system, like the CP asymmetries in $B\to X_s \gamma$ decay, observables associated with $B\to K l^+ l^-$ decay and others. \item include more FCNC related quantities in the top sector, in particular $t\to q\gamma, qZ$ and $qg$ decay rates. \item include the effects of massive neutrinos. \end{itemize}

 With the increasing accuracy of experimental data on flavor and CP violation in rare processes, it may eventually become possible to not only constrain the MSSM parameters, but also, if significant deviations from the SM predictions are found, to recover their actual values.
 For that multi-process analysis, such as the one performed by \code, will be necessary.
 Therefore, we hope that \code{} becomes an important tool that is useful not only to theorists working on MSSM but also to experimentalists fitting the MSSM onto current and forthcoming data from the Tevatron, LHC, and $B$-factories.